-The solar energy engineering and commercialization graduate program at ASU offers students the opportunity to harness the power of the sun and the possibilities that come from it.
+The solar energy engineering and commercialization graduate program at ASU offers students the opportunity to pursue a variety of careers within the solar and energy industry.

 With monumental growth in housing, commerce and urbanization, solar energy is the fastest growing commodity to provide energy and power in the U.S.

 More than a quarter-million employees hold positions related to solar energy in the U.S. alone.
 At ASU, we pioneered a program offering advanced, interdisciplinary education to students with backgrounds in science, technology, engineering or mathematics (STEM) fields, and that helps pave the way for future career success.
 While other similar graduate programs have started to emerge, ASU’s stands out because of our strong partnership with industry, resulting in a curriculum that remains current with the industry’s rapidly changing technologies and policies, and opportunities for extra-curricular professional development.